 When mailing your cease and desist letter, send it via certified mail and get a return receipt.
 This provides you with concrete proof that you have made the request.

 If the collection agency persists, document subsequent communication.
 Contacting you after receiving your letter is harassment and warrants a complaint to the Federal Trade Commission via their website.
-You can also work with a consumer rights protection attorney at Agruss Law Firm to handle communications with the agency and help you document harassment.
+You can also work with a consumer rights protection attorney at Mike Agruss Law to handle communications with the agency and help you document harassment.

 The Fair Debt Collection Practices Act Protects Consumers